Wise Quotes by Toni Morrison on Writing and Living

-Morrison was born and raised in Lorain, Ohio in a working-class African-American family that influenced her love and appreciation for black culture.
+Morrison was born and raised in Lorain, Ohio in a working-class African American family that influenced her love and appreciation of Black culture.

 Morrison was a great influence on numerous writers, including National Book Award finalist Jamel Brinkley, best-selling author Julia Alvarez, prize-winning poet Saeed Jones, and many others.